AdamVenis/adamvenis.github.io/_posts/2025-06-25-traveling-salesman-problem.md

 [note: diagonal can be negative cause who cares. also let's keep this symmetric.]

-There's an established algorithm that creates as many zeroes as possible, and it's called the [Hungarian algorithm].
-But I'm lazy so instead of implementing that we'll implement a simple heuristic that is almost as effective[?]: if there is any row or column that has all nonzero entries, subtract the minimum from all of each entry, and keep iterating while this is possible.
+Let's try creating as many zero entries possible: if there is any row or column that has all nonzero entries, subtract the minimum value of that row or column from each entry, and keep doing this until it's no longer possible to do so.
+There's a (more efficient)[Hungarian Algorithm] way to do this, but for our purposes this is good enough.

 [code]
 [results]
 Not bad!

 There's an abstract lesson here.
-There may be many 'equivalent' problems that have the same solution, but different levels of difficulty to solve.
-In this case, it may be faster to find an easier equivalent problem and solve that.
+The are many 'equivalent' TSP instances that have the same solution, and some are slower to solve than others.
+In this case, it saves time overall to first find an easier equivalent problem before solving it.

 ## Idea 5: Held-Karp Lower Bound